 Diane & Siggy

-Volunteering & Community-based Education
+Volunteering & Student Service-Learning

-Community Volunteer
+Community Volunteering

 Student Service-Learning

-Our longest-standing relationships are with nursing programs, but students of all majors develop a deeper understanding of how stigmas around mental health and financial poverty impact well-being.
-We focus on creating the necessary structural conditions to bridge relationships between students and Members, so they are based on reciprocity and a shared sense of belonging.
-This enables meaningful connection with others they may have previously felt uneasy around or perceived as a possible threat.
+Our longest-standing relationships are with nursing programs, but students of all majors are welcome.
+We focus on creating the conditions for relationships between students and Members that are grounded in reciprocity and a genuine sense of belonging.
+This enables meaningful connection with people students may have previously felt uneasy around or perceived as a possible threat, and that’s often where the deepest learning happens.

 Volunteer Interest Form